btgjisan/signature-cordova/README.md

 Please report any problems in the issues section.

 ###Credits
-This app uses the signature_pad codebase that was developed by Szymon Nowak [GitHub](https://github.com/szimek/signature_pad)
+This app uses the signature_pad codebase that was developed by Szymon Nowak, you can find the repo here: [GitHub](https://github.com/szimek/signature_pad)